Policy-as-code for Terraform: tfsec and OPA in review

 Catch public buckets and open security groups in the plan, not in prod.
 Policies live next to the modules they guard.

-tfsec runs on the raw HCL and needs zero setup — point it at the directory and it flags the usual suspects:
+tfsec runs on the raw HCL and needs zero setup — point it at the directory and it flags the usual suspects.
+It catches public ACLs, open security groups, unencrypted disks, and dozens of other cloud defaults before you ever run terraform plan.
+That makes it the right first gate: fast, no cloud credentials, and useful on day one.

-Built-in scanners don't know that your buckets must block public access or that every resource needs a cost-center tag.
-Write those as Rego and evaluate them against the plan JSON — that way you catch computed values, not just what's literally in the HCL.
+Built-in scanners do not know that your buckets must block public access and carry a cost-center tag, or that RDS instances in production must use a specific KMS key.
+Write those as Rego and evaluate them against the plan JSON — that way you catch computed values, not just what is literally in the HCL.
+A module that sets block_public_acls from a variable only shows up correctly after terraform plan.
+Store Rego next to the modules it guards and version them together so policy and infrastructure change in the same merge request.

-terraform plan -out=tf.planterraform show -json tf.plan > plan.jsonconftest test plan.json # exits non-zero on any deny
+terraform init -input=falseterraform plan -out=tf.plan -input=falseterraform show -json tf.plan > plan.jsonconftest test plan.json -p policy/ # exits non-zero on any deny

 Where this goes next

 Keep the policies in the repo next to the modules they guard, and version them together.
-When you're ready to enforce at runtime as well as review, the same Rego runs in OPA Gatekeeper as a Kubernetes admission controller — one policy language from plan to cluster.
+When you are ready to enforce at runtime as well as review, the same Rego runs in OPA Gatekeeper as a Kubernetes admission controller — one policy language from plan to cluster.
+The OPA & Rego course covers Conftest, testing Rego, and Gatekeeper end to end.

 Go deeper in a courseOPA & RegoRego, Conftest and Gatekeeper — policy-as-code in depth.View course